LayZeeDK/github-pages-docusaurus/docs/Designs/Bridge.md

 # Bridge to L1/L2

 Bridges are foundational for cross-chain users and applications.
-There are already Layer-2s like Arbiturm and Taiko that provides better user experiences thant ETH.
+There are already Layer-2s like Arbiturm and Taiko that provides better user experiences than ETH.
 Users might come to another application specific chain, such as MXC (a ZK-rollup IoT focused).
-To do this, they need to bridge over funds.
+To do this, they need to bridge funds over.
 Notoriously, bridging has been a dangerous operation.
 How do you make sure that this bridge is secure?

 Let's explain bridging on MXC.
 We will answer the following questions: